-You’ll be able to compare deals by the overall annual and monthly cost, the cover you’ll get and the excess you’ll need to pay to make a claim.
+You’ll be able to compare deals by cost, the cover you’ll get and the excess you’ll need to pay to make a claim.
 Once you’ve found the one you want, just click through to the provider to finalise your purchase.

 As with all insurance products, keep in mind the cheapest deal isn’t always the best.
 We recommend balancing the cost of the policy with the cover you get, so you don’t over-insure yourself and pay more than you need to, or under-insure yourself and get left without cover when you need it.

 Everything you need to know to make sure you get the right insurance cover